budimanfajarf/web/content/portfolio/nomadenworker.md

    The reason why we create a database design is to make sure the old data can be migrated to the new database, but also capable to handle new requirements.
 I'm responsible for the database design, I create it using [dbdiagram.io](https://dbdiagram.io/), designing all tables and columns we need, including the relationships between them.

 1. Create Migrator for migrate data from WordPress to Laravel

+   To migrate the data from WordPress to Laravel, the first thing we do is exposing the data from WordPress by creating a few APIs.
+After that we creating a few laravel artisan commands to import the data from the APIs to the new database in Laravel.

 1. Build the new Content Management System (CMS)
 1. Build the RESTful API
 1. Build the Frontend web and intergrate the RESTful API